Frequently Asked Questions

-Q: Can I apply for a Napier Award directly to the Napier Initiative at Pilgrim Place?
+Q: Can I apply for a Napier Fellowship or Award directly to the Napier Initiative at Pilgrim Place?

-A: No. Applications for the Napier Awards must be submitted directly to the faculty/staff liaison at the Claremont College where the student is enrolled.
+A: No. Applications must be submitted directly to the faculty/staff liaison at the undergraduate Claremont College where the student is enrolled.

-Q: How can I know if my particular vocational passion and project proposal fit with the intentions of the Napier Awards?
+Q: How can I know if my particular vocational passion and project proposal fit with the intentions of the Napier Fellowships and Awards?

 A: The Napier Initiative refrains from giving detailed guidelines.
-Successful applicants will come from a wide variety of backgrounds and will have a variety of vocational pursuits within the broad arena of leadership in the quest for a just, peaceful and sustainable world.
-You may wish to discuss your ideas with the designated faculty liaison at the Claremont College where you are enrolled.
+Successful applicants come from a wide variety of backgrounds and have a variety of vocational and avocational pursuits within the broad arena of leadership in the quest for a just, peaceful, and sustainable world.
+You may wish to discuss your ideas with the designated faculty or staff liaison at the Claremont College where you are enrolled.
+Also refer to who is eligible and selection criteria for applicants in the ‘Fellowships’ section of the Napier web and browse the ‘Past Fellows’ section for examples of past projects.

 Q: Can two students submit a joint application?